AML Guidance For Estate Agency and Letting Agency Businesses

 a house representing estate agency business with two books and a bag with the pound signage on it

-This article focuses on two key components of these regulations: Risk Assessment and Client Due Diligence (CDD).
+This article focuses on two key components of these regulations: Risk assessment and Client due diligence.

-Under the AML regulations, estate and letting agents are required to conduct thorough risk assessments to identify and mitigate potential risks related to money laundering and terrorist financing.
-Businesses must document their risk assessments and ensure these are updated regularly.
-A written record of risk factors and the rationale behind assessments is required as part of AML compliance, including who the clients are, how they interact with the business and measures taken to mitigate risks.
+Under the Money Laundering Regulations, estate and letting agents are required to conduct thorough risk assessments to identify and assess potential business-wide, client and matter-level risks related to money laundering and terrorist financing.
+Businesses must document their risk assessments and ensure these are updated regularly – a written record of risk factors and the rationale behind assessments is required as part of AML record-keeping requirements.

-Risk assessment involves understanding the nature and level of risk your business might face concerning money laundering and terrorism financing activities.
-It requires a systematic evaluation of the factors that may expose your business to these risks.
+Risk assessment involves a holistic understanding and assessing the nature and level of inherent money laundering/terrorist financing risk your business might face due to the profile of your clients, and the nature of the work you undertake for them.
+This is required at a business, client and matter level and requires a systematic evaluation of the factors that may expose your business to these risks.

-HMRC emphasises a risk-based approach ie the extent of due diligence and risk mitigation measures should correspond to the level of risk involved.
-Businesses are required to:
+HMRC emphasises a risk-based approach i.e. the nature and extent of due diligence and risk mitigation measures should correspond to the level of risk involved, and mitigate the specific risks which have been highlighted in the risk assessment exercise.

 • Amiqus offers built-in risk-assessment modules and partners with regulatory bodies to make their risk-assessment templates available within the platform to help you evaluate and document risks effectively